Download our Guide To Buying or Selling a Property so you can refer to it throughout the process.

-Buying a house will probably be one of the biggest financial transactions that you’ll ever make.
+Buying a house will be one of the biggest financial transactions you’ll ever make.

-This should be an exciting experience, but more often than not, it can be quite stressful.
+It should be an exciting experience, but it's often quite stressful.

 Our aim is to take the stress and unpredictability out of the buying process so that you know exactly what to expect.
-This guide will take you through the process of buying a property from start to finish, outlining all the steps involved.
+We'll take you through the process of buying a property from start to finish, showing each step along the way.

-If you’ve got any questions before you start or you’d like a quote from us, please call the conveyancing team on 0117 926 4121 or contact us online.
+If you’ve got any questions or you’d like a quote please call the Conveyancing Team on 0117 926 4121 or contact us online.

 Once you’ve instructed us to act for you in your property purchase, we’ll contact the seller’s solicitors and ask them for the draft contract documentation.

 - Property Information Form

 - Any guarantees or paperwork relating to the property such as planning permissions or FENSA Certificates for example